 Additional Rules and Requirements:

-A grade of "B-" or better is required in all courses listed under the MPA requirement and Public Affairs requirements.
-Students receiving a grade below a "B-" in the Substantive Core or Methodological Core must repeat the course and receive an acceptable grade prior to taking the Research Proficiency Exam and Qualifying Exam.
-Any student who receives more than one grade of "C" in their doctoral course work may be dismissed from the program.
+A grade of "B-" or better is required in all courses.
+Students receiving a grade below a "B-" must repeat the course and receive an acceptable grade prior to taking the Comprehensive Exam.
+Any student who receives more than one grade of "C" in their doctoral course work will be dismissed from the program.

 A minimum of 3.0 program GPA is required to maintain graduate student status and for graduation.
-Students with a GPA less than 3.0 may be dismissed from the program.
+Students with a GPA less than 3.0 will be dismissed from the program.

 Additional Program Requirements